-[An evening exploring the sculptures around the Denver Art Museum.
+[Exploring the sculptures by the Denver Art Museum.
 Photo: Mr. Jason Hayes] Denver is a vibrant city full of arts and culture.
 With hundreds of museums and art attractions around the city, you can experience the history and culture of a tantalizing amount of topics.

 See some memorizing art and performance at a variety of indoor and outdoor locations around town.
 Year round you can find things to do in Denver.
 Whether you’re walking down the same street you’ve been before, try seeing it with new eyes.
 There are vibrant, colorful murals popping up all over town.
 And the Denver metropolitan area boasts world class theater, art exhibits and homegrown talent.

 Denver’s Best Art and Culture Attractions